top of page

 • Spending time with other healthcare professionals to understand their roles and responsibilities.

-Please note that you will also have an opportunity to work with preceptor's nurse practitioner colleague which will be an excellent opportunity to build collaborative skills on an interprofessional team and understand their roles and responsibilities.
+Please note that you will also work with the preceptor's nurse practitioner colleague which will be an excellent opportunity to build collaborative skills on an interprofessional team and understand their roles and responsibilities.

 Who should consider this rotation: